-As the head coach, you are responsible for communicating with student-athletes, medical personnel and other individuals associated with your team the importance of the weight assessment process.
-The health and safety of each student-athlete is of foremost concern.
-The recent enhancement of penalties for weight management and prohibited practices violations reflect this concern and should be clearly communicated to all team members.
+As the head coach, you are responsible for communicating to your wrestlers, medical personnel and other individuals associated with your team, the importance of the weight certification process.
+The health and safety of each wrestler is the primary concern.
+It is also prudent to talk about the prohibited weight loss practices found in Rule 9.5 of the NCAA Rules Book and remind wrestlers that the penalties for violating the weight management and/or prohibited practices rules are severe.
 Coaches and medical personnel have an obligation to report unsafe and/or illegal weight loss practices or weight management violations.
 In the event you discover a possible violation, please contact the NCAA Wrestling Rules Committee liaison at the NCAA national office at 317-917-6222.

 Mandatory Viewing of the NCAA Wrestling Presentation and Registration: It is mandatory that the assessor and head coach from each institution view the NCAA Wrestling Weight Management Presentation.
-This presentation is available on the Trackwrestling website and here.
-Medical personnel are only required to view the weight management presentation and will not have to view the rules presentation.
+This presentation will be available on the Trackwrestling website starting Aug.
+9. Medical personnel are only required to view the weight management presentation and will not have to view the rules presentation.
 Head coaches are required to view both presentations.

-National Wrestling Coaches Association (NWCA)/Trackwrestling Optimal Performance Calculator (OPC) Login: Each institution's assessor login ID and password for the OPC is being emailed from the NWCA office to the head athletic trainer and assessor on record from the 2019-20 season.
-Assessors can expect to receive this login information the week of Aug.
-17. Please note that each institution's coach's login ID and password for the OPC is also emailed from the NWCA office to the head coach.
+Trackwrestling Optimal Performance Calculator (OPC) Login: Each institution's assessor login ID and password for the OPC is mailed from the National Wrestling Coaches Association (NWCA) office to the head athletic trainer and emailed to the assessor on record from the 2020-21 season.
+Please note that each institution's coach's login ID and password for the OPC is emailed from the NWCA office to the head coach.